LamSut/ContainYourself/README.md

 # Play with Containers
-Here are some practice exercises that help you learn about containers, using Docker and Minikube:
+Here are some practice exercises that I have created to help you learn about containers:
 * These exercises will guide you through building, running, and managing containers locally with Docker.
 * You will also learn how to deploy and orchestrate containerized apps with Minikube on a Kubernetes cluster.